 With timber frames, there is a choice of softwood or hardwood.
 A heritage colour palette may feature colour choices approved by local authorities to fit with the setting.
 New windows that replace or imitate period windows should meet today’s standards and regulations.
 These windows should not compromise on thermal efficiency or security.

 You should check that any new timber frames are backed by a rot and fungal guarantee for peace of mind.

 Always consult your local conservation officer before purchasing windows.
 Ensure you are in line with the specific needs of your project.

 Of course, conservation windows aren’t just for period properties within conservation areas.
 What better way to inject some character into a modern build than with beautifully crafted timber windows?

 What is a Conservation Area?

-A conservation area has been designated as an area of important historical interest and therefore worthy of preservation.
+A conservation area is a designated area of important historical interest and therefore worthy of preservation.

-Conservation areas are usually parts of a town or village protected in terms of town planning, trees, landscaping and building.
+Conservation areas of towns or villages are protected in terms of town planning, trees, landscaping and construction.
 In a conservation area, the local authority will hold a conservation order.
-A conservation order is a list of regulations that need to be met before any new developments can be approved and signed off.
-To meet the requirements of a conservation order, a new installation or replacement must blend seamlessly into its surroundings.
+A conservation order is a list of regulations.
+New developments cannot be approved or signed off until these regulations have been met.
+New installations or replacements must blend seamlessly into their surroundings.
 A large part of this depends on the use of materials and construction methods.